nl-digigo/visi/docs/visi1.7/ProjectDesign.md

 responding is always allowed.
 So this rule restricts only the mandatory routes through sub-transactions.

-### received

-Boolean value indicating whether the previous message should have been received.
-In practice, this element is not used.

 ### responsibilityFeedback

 Feedback that is expected from the responsibility of the role towards